Carex atrofusca

 Carex atrofusca, the dark brown sedge or scorched alpine sedge, is a species of sedge with a circumpolar or circumboreal distribution in the northern hemisphere.

-Describtion
+Description

 Carex atrofusca is a perennial cespitose loosely tufted sedge approximately 6–30 cm high.
 Sheaths present and persisting, brown - yellowish brown.
 Leaves are 3–4 mm in with approximately half as long as flowering stems.
 It is monoecious, with 2-4 spikes, top most one male and 1-3 female spikes nodding.